TheDoomfire/chooseinvesting/src/blog/7-stock-researching-productivity-tips.md

 When we make our device work more smothless we will in turn do more productive research.

-If we do repetitive tasks some can be automated, if not all.
-Windows Task Scheduler is a great tool for some automation.
+If we do repetitive tasks some can be automated, if not all. <a target="_blank" href="https://www.groovypost.com/howto/6-cool-uses-for-the-task-scheduler-in-windows-10/">Windows Task Scheduler</a> is a tool for some automation.

+<a target="_blank" href="https://powerautomate.microsoft.com/">Power Automate</a> & AutoHotKey is also automation tools.

 Whenever we do a repetitive task we have to think for ourself if a computer could do it.
 In some cases their are people that have already automated that task.